simpleidserver/SimpleIdServer/docs/documentation/identityprovisioning/ldap.md

 | Batch Size                  | Number of records                                                                                   |

 > [!WARNING]
-> If the **UUID LDAP Attribute** doesn't exist then the FULL DN is used as a unique identifier.
+> If the **UUID LDAP Attribute** does not exist, then the FULL DN is used as the unique identifier.
 >
-> If the **Modification Date Attribute** doesn't exist then extracted users cannot be versioned.
-Therefore, even if no modifications have been made on the users since the last extraction, all the users will be extracted in the next execution.
+> If the **Modification Date Attribute** does not exist, the extracted users cannot be versioned.
+Therefore, even if no modifications have been made to the users since the last extraction, all users will be extracted in the next execution.

-In the scope of this tutorial, default values are correct and should not be updated.
+In the scope of this tutorial, the default values are correct and should not be updated.

 The `Mapping Rules` tab contains the rules used by IdServer to map properties from OPENLDAP to user attributes / properties.

 ![Mapping rules](images/ldap-4.png)

-Before launching the extraction, make sure the Identity Server and the Administration UI are launched.
+Before initiating the extraction, ensure that both the Identity Server and the Administration UI are running/launched.

-Click on the `Histories` tab and click on the `Launch` button.
+Click on the `Histories` tab and then click on the `Launch` button.

-Wait some seconds and refresh the page.
-A new line must be displayed in the table, you can read that 2 records have been extracted from LDAP.
+Wait for a few seconds and then refresh the page.
+A new line should appear in the table indicating that 2 records have been extracted from LDAP.

 ![Exported users](images/ldap-5.png)

 ## Import

 Navigate to the `Identity Provisioning` screen and click on the `Import` button.

-Wait some seconds and refresh the page.
-A new line must be displayed in the table, you can read that 2 records have been imported into the Identity Server.
+Wait for a few seconds and then refresh the page.
+A new line should appear in the table indicating that 2 records have been imported into the Identity Server.

-Both users are visible in the Users screen.
+Both users are visible on the Users screen.

 ![Users](images/ldap-6.png)

 ## Authenticate

 Browse the [Identity Server](https://localhost:5001/master) and click on the Authenticate button.

-Authenticate with the following credentials.
-You're now authenticated with a user coming from OPENLDAP.
+Authenticate using the following credentials.
+You are now authenticated with a user coming from OPENLDAP.

 ```
 Login : firstUser